Brexit News: Royal Assent As Kate Middleton And Prince William To ‘Charm’ Paris

 France has been one of the “toughest” in the period of unofficial Brexit talks, and British officials see the “glamorous, nonthreatening” Kate and Prince William as a great way to improve relations.

 The Duke and Duchess of Cambridge have their work cut out for them.
-“Top European officials” are becoming increasingly frustrated by the “threatening” tone from British officials that Great Britain might walk away from upcoming Brexit negotiations if they don’t get the deal they want.
-Donald Tusk, the president of the European Council, has issued his own warning that Europe will not be “intimidated.”
+“Top European officials” are becoming increasingly frustrated by the “threatening” tone from British officials that Great Britain may walk away from upcoming Brexit negotiations if they don’t get the deal they want.
+Donald Tusk, President of the European Council, has issued his own warning that Europe will not be “intimidated.”

 We will not be intimidated by threats that no #Brexit deal is good for UK & bad for EU.
 No deal bad for everyone, above all for UK.